weeeBox/mobile-system-design/README.md

 ## API Design
 The goal is to cover as much ground as possible - you won't have enough time to cover every API call - just ask the interviewer if they are particulary interested in a specific part, or choose something you know best (in case they don't have a strong preference).
 ### Real-time notification
 We need to provide real-time notifications support as a part of the design.
-Bellow are some of the approaches you can mention during the discussion:
+Below are some of the approaches you can mention during the discussion:
 - **Push Notifications**:
   - pros:
     - easier to implement compared to a dedicated service.